-- 55.4.12.2.1 All applicable statutes, regulations and requirements of the North Coast Regional Water Quality Control Board and State Water Resources Control Board - 55.4.12.2.2 Any substantially equivalent rule addressing water quality protections and waste discharge that may be subsequently adopted by the County of Humboldt or other responsible agencies. - 55.4.12.2.3 All terms of any applicable Streambed Alteration Permit obtained from the Department of Fish & Wildlife.

-Where no prior agreement has been secured for prior work within areas of DFW jurisdiction, entering an agreement pursuant to 1602 of the Fish and Game Code shall not be completed until the County permit has finished.

-55.4.12.2.4 All terms of any permit or exemption approved by the California Department of Forestry and Fire Protection (CAL-FIRE), including a less-than-3-acre conversion exemption or timberland conversion permit.
+- All applicable statutes, regulations and requirements of the North Coast Regional Water Quality Control Board and State Water Resources Control Board.
+To be eligible for submittal and processing, permit applications must include information detailing all measures to achieve compliance with relevant requirements of these agencies.
+These measures shall be subject to verification during subsequent permit inspection(s). - 55.4.12.2.2 Any substantially equivalent rule addressing water quality protections and waste discharge that may be subsequently adopted by the County of Humboldt or other responsible agencies. - 55.4.12.2.3 All terms of any applicable Streambed Alteration Permit obtained from the Department of Fish & Wildlife. - Where no prior agreement has been secured for prior work within areas of DFW jurisdiction, entering an agreement pursuant to 1602 of the Fish and Game Code shall not be completed until the County permit has finished. - 55.4.12.2.4 All terms of any permit or exemption approved by the California Department of Forestry and Fire Protection (CAL-FIRE), including a less-than-3-acre conversion exemption or timberland conversion permit.